modio/modio-docs/public/en-us/platforms/overview.md

     * How content delivery happens (using mod.io secured APIs)
     * Type of UGC being shared (levels, skins, configs)
     * Does the UGC execute scripts
+    * UGC monetization plans
+1. Notify mod.io of your intent, so we can verify with the platforms, and release our private console documentation and SDKs to your developers.
+Note: we highly recommend using our Unity, Unreal or C++ SDK for your game integration, but you can also go direct to our REST API, and refer to our private console documentation for all of the requirements and best practice recommendations we've implemented, to ensure certification is a straightforward process.
 1. Begin work on your implementation, which should follow your documentation, and adhere to each platforms requirements, which typically are:
     * No scripts, or approved / sandboxed scripts only
     * No network, filesystem access, or approved / sandboxed access only